Can/Should Sciton Halo laser and BBL be used together? How long to wait between 1st and 2nd Halo treatment?

 Using Forever Young BBL and Halo Pro together is the perfect combination!

-Thank you very much for your question.
-In my practice, I often combine these two treatment modalities in those patients that need it.
-I, as well as my patients, have been thrilled with the results.
-Typically, the BBL treatment is done first and then I follow this immediately with the Halo Pro treatment.
-In my practice, in the patients that need it, I would typically perform the second Halo Pro treatment in 4-8 weeks.
-The time will depend on how aggressive the first treatment was, how the skin has healed, and the current condition of the skin.
-In my patients, BBL may also be added to the second treatment.
-Best of luck to you!
+I often combine these two treatment modalities in those patients that need it.
+Meaning they would benefit from the BBL for vascularity and pigment, but would get great results from the Halo for texture, pores, fine lines and pigment changes.
+The BBL treatment is performed first, immediately followed with the Halo treatment in the same session.
+I would typically perform the second Halo Pro treatment in 6-8 weeks.
+The time will depend on how the skin has healed, and the current condition of the skin.
+BBL may also be added to the second treatment, if it is indicated.

 My observation is that when I combine BBL and Halo treatments is that the patient experiences more than just an additive effect of the two and that you actually get a synergistic effect with the treatments when combined.
 I believe what is happening is that there is some melanin disruption in the melanocytes as a result of the BBL light treatment, then the 1470 wavelength (the non ablative portion) of the Halo being administered immediately after further disrupts and treats the released pigment so that it can rise to the surface of the skin as MENDs (microscopic epithelial necrotic debris) and slough off through the holes in the epidermis that are made with the ablative portion of the treatment with the 2940nm wavelength.

 The best thing I can say about BBL and Halo is that both treatments are highly customizable, so be sure to pick your practitioner carefully so that you will experience the maximum benefits that this first in class hybrid laser can offer you.

 Typically, I would allow at least 2 months between Halo treatments.